Firewall nftables settings (firewall.toml)

 By default false

-Description Enables strict nftables rules for DNS traffic.
-If you enable this mode, the rules allowing port 53 IP addresses (incoming and outgoing), which are specified in /etc/resolv.conf, will not be added.
-This may cause a DNS problem.
+Description Includes strict nftables rules for DNSinternet traffic.
+If you enable this mode, the rules for allowing IP port 53 addresses (incoming and outgoing) that are specified in will not be added. /etc/resolv.conf This can trigger a problem with DNS.

 true - includes